MyTooliT/Protocol/Protocol.md

 - **Header**: Supplemental data placed at the beginning of a block
 - **Jitter**: Difference between best-case time and worst-case time
-- **Node**: Self-contained unit that interacts with other nodes via the MyToolIt communication protocol
+- **Node**: Self-contained unit that interacts with other nodes via the MyTooliT communication protocol
 - **Payload**: Transmitted user data
 - **Trailer**: Terminating part of a message; May support check functionality